davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Constructing Unsigned Certificates

-This section describes how to construct an unsigned certificate.
+This section describes how a sender constructs an unsigned certificate.

 ## Signature